 Penalties for all term work missed or otherwise submitted late is as described in the text that follows unless valid and documented reasons exist for special consideration.
 Students may submit a petition for special consideration within one week of the due date of the missed item of term work or date of the missed test.

-Petitions for special consideration may be made by e-mail to the Course Instructor, from a valid University of Toronto (UofT) e-mail account.
-Students must also successfully complete an online absence declaration via ACORN and provide the Course Instructor with a confirmation of this declaration (e.g. a screenshot) in their petition for special consideration, which contains their student name, student number, absence dates, and confirmation number.
-Note that ACORN absence declarations must be recorded for each day that you are absent - as soon as it begins up until the day you return to your classes or other activities.
-The ACORN absence declaration tool lets you record absences for up to 14 consecutive days, one of which must be the day you access the tool (if you are still absent) or the day prior (if you have returned).
-If you need to record an absence Declarations can be found here.
+The ACORN absence declaration system may be used once per term, to declare an absence of up to seven consecutive calendar days (including days both before and after the date of submission), without requiring medical or other documentation.
+Provide the Course Instructor with a confirmation of this declaration (e.g. a screenshot) in your petition for special consideration, which contains your name, student number, absence dates, and confirmation number.
+For more information on the ACORN absence declaration process, and to access the form, see here.

+In all other cases (beyond the above-described once-per-term declaration), documentation is required.
 In all cases, petitions for special consideration should be based on illness or other extenuating circumstances, which are beyond one's reasonable control.
 Note that reasons such as vacations, family events, wedding attendance, lack of preparation, technology failure, extra-curricular commitments, and academic work in other courses are not considered to constitute extenuating circumstances beyond a student's reasonable control.
-If not for reasons of illness, in addition to your ACORN absence declaration, your petition for special consideration must contain supporting documentation, which can include a U of T Verification of Extenuating Circumstances form, automobile collision or police reports, a death certificate, and supporting documents can be submitted electronically as an attachment in your e-mail to the Course Instructor.
+Absences for reasons of illness should be documented using the U of T Verification of Student Illness or Injury form; please complete this form, have it signed by the appropriate professional (e.g. a medical doctor), and send a copy to the course instructor.
+If not for reasons of illness, your petition for special consideration must contain supporting documentation, which can include a U of T Verification of Extenuating Circumstances form, automobile collision or police reports, a death certificate, and supporting documentation from employers, lawyers and other professional persons.
+Supporting documents can be submitted electronically as an attachment in your e-mail to the Course Instructor.
 These attachments can include screenshots, photographs, and/or scans of physical documents.
 Please ensure the electronic documents are legible and also ensure that you retain the original copies of all documents submitted in case you are asked to present them later.
 The supporting documentation included in your petition must specify the exact period that you were unable to complete your term work or term test for it to be considered.
 The Course Instructor will inform the student by e-mail (as per the Communications Policy herein) whether special consideration is granted following due diligence on the documentation provided.
 Note that false statements and/or documentation will be treated as academic offences and handled accordingly.

 If a student misses a midterm test, a mark of zero (0%) will be assigned unless a petition for special consideration is made and granted by the Course Instructor.
-In the case that special consideration is granted, the mark value of the missed test will be re-assigned to one of the following as decided by the instructor : i) a make-up test, which will be written on the Department of Chemical and Physical Sciences Make-Up Day (date to be determined), ii) a make-up test that will be scheduled at the earliest mutually convenient time for the Course Instructor and student, iii) a make-up oral test that will be scheduled at the earliest mutually convenient time for the Course Course Instructor and student, iv) an assignment on the topic to be covered by the test/assignment, v) another item(s) of term work, as per the discretion of the Course Instructor.
+In the case that special consideration is granted, the mark value of the missed test will be reassigned to a i) make-up oral test that will be scheduled at the earliest mutually convenient time for the Course Instructor and student or ii) an assignment on the topic to be covered by the test/assignment or iii) another item of term work, as per the discretion of the Course Instructor.